sunpy/ndcube/docs/data_classes.rst

   >>> my_sequence.dimensions
   (<Quantity 4. pix>, <Quantity 4. pix>, <Quantity 4. pix>, <Quantity 5. pix>)

-Slightly differently to `ndcube.NDCube.dimensions`, `ndcube.NDCubeSequence.dimensions` returns a tuple of `astropy.units.Quantity` instances with pixel units, giving the length of each axis.
+Slightly differently to `ndcube.NDCube.dimensions`, `ndcube.NDCubeSequence.dimensions` returns a tuple of `astropy.units.Quantity` instances in pixel units, giving the length of each axis.
 To see the dimensionality of the sequence in the cube-like paradigm, i.e. taking into account the common axis, use the `ndcube.NDCubeSequence.cube_like_dimensions` property.

 .. code-block:: python